linsuong/PHYS-6017-Labs/README.md

 # PHYS 6017 - Computer Techniques in Physics
-Here you will find my work done during the 2 hour lab sessions hosted twice a week for the module.
+Here you will find my work done during the 2 hour lab sessions hosted twice a week for the module in Semester 2 of the academic year of Oct 2023 - May 2024.

 ## Labs
 - Lab 1: Plotting graphs, estimating integrals